 What kind of life would you like to have?
 Do you love thrills and adventures?
 Or do you just want some peace and quiet?
 Certain folks thrive on conflict, others avoid it like the plague.
 Our natural impulse is self-preservation.
 We’d all like to make our lives as safe and comfortable as possible.
 In today’s passage Apostle Paul is presenting us with two alternatives: a life of enjoying, or a life of suffering.
 And he’s saying that believing the resurrection leads to the latter kind.
 Why is that?
 Why is it that resurrection faith leads us to suffer daily?
 No wonder there’s no mad rush to believe it!
 Can’t we have it all?
 All the good things of this world, and the promise of the resurrection?
 Does it have to be so black and white?
 Paul’s words today challenge us to our core, our entire way of living.
 He’s telling us that resurrection faith means not just memorizing the doctrine, but living the lifestyle, making real changes.
 Today let’s reflect on what “I die every day” means to us.
 May God open our hearts and speak to us through his living words.

-Look at l verse 29.
+Look at verse 29.
 “Otherwise, what do people mean by being baptized on behalf of the dead?
 If the dead are not raised at all, why are people baptized on their behalf?”
 Here Paul returns to the “what ifs” he was using earlier (12–19) and mentions an obscure practice.
 It’s only here in the Bible, and there are literally hundreds of interpretations of what it means.
 One explanation seems most sensible.
 In Paul’s time, some people knew of family members who believed in Jesus and died, and they really wanted to see these loved ones again.
 When they heard about the resurrection of Jesus, and that if they repented and believed in him, they’d be reunited with their loved ones, they decided to get baptized.
 Paul doesn’t say this is good or bad; he’s just saying that if the resurrection were not true, there would be no point to this practice.

 Look at verse 30.
 “Why are we in danger every hour?”
 What’s Paul talking about now?
 While spreading the good news of Jesus to new areas and peoples, he and his co-workers were facing all kinds of threatening situations: the dangers of journeys, rivers and robbers, the dangers of angry Jews and angry Gentiles, the dangers in the cities and the dangers in the wilderness, the danger at sea and even dangers in the church from false brothers (2Co11:26).
 So intense!
 We may not be facing so many problems, but whenever we share the gospel, there’s usually some kind of danger.
 Why?
 Because the devil really doesn’t like us to do it.
 And if the resurrection isn’t true, why expose ourselves to such risks?